PerriAlessandro/Asssignment2_RT1/README.md

 ### __UI_node__ ###

-This node is the executable of _UI.cpp_ file, it is used for receiving inputs from the keyboard, you can find a list of them [here](link).
+This node is the executable of _UI.cpp_ file, it is used for receiving inputs from the keyboard, you can find a list of the command [here](https://github.com/PerriAlessandro/second_assignment#aim-of-the-project).
 The code related to this node is actually pretty simple, the program constantly waits for user input and when a proper key is pressed, clients make a request for the service used to handle that command.
 More precisely, it has been sufficient to create two clients that make use of these two services, respectively:
 - `/changeVel`: changes the velocity of the robot (server is located in __robot_controller_node__), __keys__: `a`, `d`, `r`;
 - `/reset_positions`: resets the position of the robot, __keys__: `r`;